History of Greenwood Cemetery

-The Board that has oversight of the operations of the cemetery consists of three representatives from the City of Petoskey, one representative from Bear Creek Township and one representative from Resort Township.
+Greenwood Cemetery was incorporated by an act of the Michigan State Legislature in 1897, becoming the cemetery for Bear Creek Township, the City of Petoskey and Resort Township.
+The Board that has oversight of cemetery operations consists of three representatives from the City of Petoskey, one representative from Bear Creek Township and one representative from Resort Township.
 Each person is appointed by their unit of government for a term of five years and serves with no pay.

-There have been some individuals that have gone above and beyond the normal call of duty.
-Chalmers Curtis served on the Board in various capacities for a period of fifty-one years.
+Some individuals have gone above and beyond the normal call of duty when it came to caring for the cemetery.
+Chalmers Curtis served on the Board in various capacities for a period of 51 years.
 He owned a bank in town and often came to the cemetery in the afternoon in his business suit to trim the maple trees.